Neosperience/backpack/docs/source/modules/telescope.rst

 periodically checking if it still streams the video to KVS.
 You will also find diagnostic information in the CloudWatch logs of your application when the credentials were renewed.

-:class:`~backpack.kvs.KVSSpyGlass` needs also two correctly configured environment variables to make GStreamer find the KVS Producer plugin.
+:class:`~backpack.kvs.KVSTelescope` needs also two correctly configured environment variables to make GStreamer find the KVS Producer plugin.
 The name of these variables are ``GST_PLUGIN_PATH`` and ``LD_LIBRARY_PATH``.
 They point to the folder where the KVS Producer binary and its 3rd party dependencies can be found.
 If you've used the example Dockerfile provided, the correct values of these variables are written to a small configuration file at ``/panorama/.env``.
-You should pass the path of this file to :class:`~backpack.kvs.KVSSpyGlass` or otherwise ensure that these variables contain the correct value.
+You should pass the path of this file to :class:`~backpack.kvs.KVSTelescope` or otherwise ensure that these variables contain the correct value.

 At instantiation time, you should pass at least the AWS region name where your stream is created, the name of the stream, and a credentials handler instance.
 If you want to configure manually the frame rate and the dimensions of the frames, you should also pass them here: if both are specified, the warmup period will be skipped and your first frame will be sent directly to KVS.
-When you are ready to send the frames, you should call the :meth:`~backpack.spyglass.SpyGlass.start_streaming`
+When you are ready to send the frames, you should call the :meth:`~backpack.telescope.Telescope.start_streaming`
 method: this will open the GStreamer pipeline.
-After this method is called, you are expected to send new frames to the stream calling the :meth:`~backpack.spyglass.SpyGlass.put` method periodically, with the frequency of the frame rate specified, or inferred by :class:`~backpack.kvs.KVSSpyGlass`.
+After this method is called, you are expected to send new frames to the stream calling the :meth:`~backpack.telescope.Telescope.put` method periodically, with the frequency of the frame rate specified, or inferred by :class:`~backpack.kvs.KVSTelescope`.
-You can stop and restart streaming any number of times on the same :class:`~backpack.kvs.KVSSpyGlass` instance.
+You can stop and restart streaming any number of times on the same :class:`~backpack.kvs.KVSTelescope` instance.

 .. _`Amazon Kinesis Video Streams Producer library`: https://docs.aws.amazon.com/kinesisvideostreams/latest/dg/producer-sdk.html
 .. _`create an IAM user`: https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users_create.html
 .. _`attach an IAM policy`:
    https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_manage-edit.html

 Example usage: